-2. Click the 'Load Wafer' icon.
+2. Click the 'Chuck' icon and select 'Load Workpiece' from the pop-up menu.

 - 3. Open the chuck cover, ensure that there are no large particles/debris on the chuck.
 It is recommended to use the DI and compressed air spray gun to clean off the chuck.
 If you hold down both the water and air buttons simultaneously the gun will act like a pressure washer. - 4.
 Load your tape frame and sample face up (tacky side up!) and slide the two notches of the tape frame underneath the two button heads at the back of the chuck.
 There is a magnet in front of the chuck that will help hold the frame in place.